-Regrettably, the song they sing will be incomplete, as only the chorus will reverberate through the stadium.
+Regrettably, the song they sing is incomplete, as only the chorus now reverberates through the stadium.
 The original verses, highlighting the pivotal character Katie Casey, a dyed-in-the-wool baseball fan, have been lost to time and all that remains is a lighthearted homage to “peanuts and Cracker Jack.”

 Had the fever and had it bad.